We're giving you the chance to win back the value of your meal - every time you dine this month!

 That’s not to say that proper fires are confined to pubs.
-We’ve included a selection for the best restaurants with fireplaces in London, too, if you’re after something a bit more elegant, while still looking for places that bring the cosy-factor.
-From the ever-elegant dining room at Clos Maggiore to the characterful Scarfes Bar inside the Rosewood Hotel (ok, this technically isn’t a restaurant, but it does serve a very tempting bar snacks menu), there are plenty of restaurants with real fires in the capital to snuggle down in.
+We’ve included a selection of the best restaurants with fireplaces in London, too, if you’re after something a bit more elegant, while still looking for places that bring the cosy-factor.
+From ever-elegant floral dining rooms to the wine-lover institutions, there are plenty of restaurants with real fires in the capital to snuggle down in.

 So, instead of shivering at home while Googling ‘places with fireplaces near me’, make sure to consult our handy list of restaurants and pubs with fires in London first.